salcedonia/Connect4/README.md

   * connect4
   * popout
   * gravity

-Exceptionally, in case of gravity game, users can specify the dimensions of the board
+Exceptionally, for *gravity* games, the dimensions of the board can be specified:
 * **(-w|width)**
 * **(-r|rows)**
 These dimensions are **10x10** by default for a gravity game.

 ## Tests

-Usual business.
-Just simply make sure that **JUnit.jar** is in your classpath, then invoke the command line runner from the console as follows:
+Just simply invoke the command line runner from the console as follows:
 ```
 java -cp bin:lib/junit-4.4.jar org.junit.runner.JUnitCore tests.AllTests
 ```